GoodnessJames/AirBnB_clone_v2/README.md

 SQL Scripts

 SQL Scripts are made available in the script/Folder.
 This scripts interract with the MySQL database and are executed on 20.04 LTS using MySQL 8.0.

+Getting Started

+- Clone the Repository

+- Set up your MySQL database with the required environment variables.

+- Run the SQL scripts in the scripts/Folder to create the necessary tables.

+- Execute the python scripts to interract with the codebase.